bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 ## Checking the status of the mint or proof-of-funds

+You set a new one up it's like there's nothing in here you know.

-Speaker 4: 00:43:04
+Speaker 4: 00:43:09

-You set a new one up it's like oh there's nothing in here you know I have a question it seems like a lot of user interactions between the users and the Mint managers to figure out.
+I have a question it seems like a lot of user interactions between the users and the mint managers to figure out.
-And I was wondering if there's, I would assume users also want to know, like, is this Mint still running?
+I would assume users also want to know, like, is this mint still running?
 Are they doing a good job?
 Do they have all the funds?
 Is there a way to, I don't know, to provide some insight into what's going on.